 Hello fellow readers, While sitting with Mom outside her nursing home in Virginia, I noticed a crust of bread being hauled off by an ant.
 I marvel at how much an ant can carry – ten to fifty times their body weight, they say.
 Mom, who inspired my gardening start, can’t talk much anymore.
 Still, we share the joy of observing nature.

 It’s a bagworm baby.

 After lunch, we revisited the spot.
 The Hospice nurse came to pay a visit and noticed the two-and-a-half-inch ‘crust’ was crawling within a few feet of Mom’s wheelchair.
 We observed the mysterious sack of brown needles from a nearby arborvitae shrub (Thuja occidentalis) being moved by the resident wormy thingy.

 The entire lower section of the arborvitae appeared dead.
-Upon closer inspection, the evergreen shrub with its scale-like leaves had several sacks of browned needles which look like pinecone ornaments.
-On the ground were dropped sacks of bagworms (Thyridopteryx ephemeraeformis) which are among the most damaging insects to arborvitae, juniper, pine, and spruce.
-They also can attack deciduous trees such as locust and sycamore.
+Upon closer inspection, the evergreen shrub with its scale-like leaves had several sacks of browned needles that look like pinecone ornaments.
+On the ground were dropped bags of bagworms (Thyridopteryx ephemeraeformis) which are among the most damaging insects to arborvitae, juniper, pine, and spruce.
+They also can attack deciduous trees such as locusts and sycamore.
 That evening I researched the lifecycle of bagworms.

 The eggs overwinter in the bag and hatch in late spring.
 Then the tiny caterpillars spin a silk strand 1 to 3 feet long that catches in the wind and carries them wherever the wind blows.
-This resourceful mode of transportation is called “ballooning” which they may repeat until they land on a suitable host.
-They then begin constructing their own bags as they feed on the foliage.
+This resourceful mode of transportation is called “ballooning,” which they may repeat until they land on a suitable host.
+They then begin constructing their bags as they feed on the foliage.

 Garden Dilemmas?
 AskMaryStone@gmail.com